Hatch Show Print Tour

-Visit the home of legendary Hatch Show Prints, a distinctive part of Americana for more than 135 years!
-The Hatch family business, an artcraft of letterpress printmaking has been a piece of Nashville since 1879.
-One of the very first print jobs the produced was a handbill for Reverend Beecher (brother of Harriet Beecher Stowe) and from that first print struck they had acheived a look that would become American history.
+On this historical tour, visit the home of legendary Hatch Show Prints, a distinctive part of Americana for more than 135 years!
+The Hatch family business, an art craft of letterpress printmaking has been a piece of Nashville since 1879.
+One of the very first print jobs they produced was a handbill for Reverend Beecher (brother of Harriet Beecher Stowe) and from that first print struck they had achieved a look that would become American history.

 This family-created and owned print shop started in 1875 when William Hatch moved his family to Music City.
 Letterpress printing was in their blood, with the two sons grew up honing the craft and learning the trade.
 The Hatch brothers, Herbert and Charles, created their first print shop where they went on to create everything from announcements for Reverend Henry Ward Beecher to vaudeville acts to local shoeshine shops.
 This print shop revolutionized techniques and is a landmark for artists, journalists, and historians alike.
 Of course, printmaking also influenced the rise of country music in Nashville having created posters for artists such as Duke Ellington, Louis Armstrong, and Bessie Smith.